thirumurthis/Learnings/angular/angular_project_learning.md

 import { ContactModule} from './contact/contact.module';
 ...
 imports : [ ...
-   ContactModule         # Note : Imports in module require module to import so components in that module can be used.
+   ContactModule         # Note : Imports here requres modules, doing so those components in that module can be used.
  ]
 ```
    - update `src/core/header.component.html` to include routeLink